Elodie (singer): 2018–2019: Successful singles and collaborations

-2019–2020: This Is Elodie
+2020–2021: This Is Elodie

-On 15 March 2019 the duet "Pensare male" was released with the band The Kolors, also launched by the TV program Amici.
-Within two weeks, it reached the top 10 of the Italian airplay chart and for three consecutive weeks it was the most played song on radio, a first for both artists.
-The song was certified platinum in Italy.
-In June 2019, the collaboration "Margarita" with Italian rapper Marracash was released.
-The song became one of the most successful songs of the summer in Italy, receiving three platinum certifications and peaking at number six on the Italian singles chart and number one on the Italian airplay chart.

-In January 2020, it was announced that Elodie would compete in the Sanremo Music Festival 2020 with the song "Andromeda", which debuted at number 35 after only two days on streaming music services.
-On 7 January 2020, the singer announced her third studio album This Is Elodie, which was released on streaming music services on 31 January 2020, and on CD on 7 February 2020 by Island Records.
-The album contains many different genres, from R&B, pop, funk to rap and reggae, with over fifty songwriters and producers, including Michele Bravi, Takagi & Ketra, Levante, Carl Brave, Mahmood, Neffa, and Daddy's Groove.
-With only streams, the album debuted at number seven on the Italian albums chart and was preceded by two songs "Non è la fine" with Gemitaiz and "Mal di testa" with Fabri Fibra.
+In January 2020, it was announced that Elodie would compete during the 70th Sanremo Music Festival with the song "Andromeda", written by Mahmood and produced by Dardust.
+The song debuted at number 35 after only two days on streaming music services and placed 7th at the end of the competition.
+On 7 January 2020, the singer announced her third studio album This Is Elodie, which was released on streaming music services on 31 January 2020, and on physical edition on 7 February 2020 by Island Records.
+The album, described as pop record, contained elements from hip hop, soul, funk and reggae and collaborations with Guè, Marracash, Ernia, Gemitaiz, Margherita Vicario, Michele Bravi, Fabri Fibra, Lazza, Ghemon and The Kolors, as well as Madame in the streaming edition.
+The album debuted at number seven on the Italian Albums Chart.
 The week following the Sanremo Festival, both the album and the competing song "Andromeda" reached the sixth position of the relative FIMI charts.

-On 13 May 2020, Elodie released "Guaranà" as the only single from the digital re-issue of her third album, which was certified double platinum by FIMI for sales exceeding 140,000 copies.
-On 19 July 2020, Elodie appeared on Takagi & Ketra's track "Ciclone", with Gipsy Kings and Mariah Angeliq, which became her fourth top 10 hit on FIMI's singles chart.
-In October 2020, Elodie featured on Carl Brave's single "Parli parli".
+On 13 May 2020, Elodie released the single "Guaranà", included in the digital re-issue of This Is Elodie, which was certified double platinum by FIMI for sales exceeding 140,000 copies.
+The following month she appeared as a featured artist on Takagi & Ketra's song "Ciclone", with Gipsy Kings and Mariah Angeliq, which became her fourth top 10 hit on FIMI's singles chart.
+In October 2020, Elodie was featured on Carl Brave's single "Parli parli", included in the rapper's second studio album Coraggio.

-On 30 December 2020, it was announced that Elodie would co-host the second evening of the 2021 Sanremo Music Festival alongside Amadeus and Fiorello.
-In January 2021, Amazon Prime Video announced the singer's participation in the second season of the reality show Celebrity Hunted Italia, which she won, coupled with rapper Myss Keta.
+On 30 December 2020, it was announced that Elodie would co-host the second night of the 71st Sanremo Music Festival alongside Amadeus and Fiorello.
+During the event, the singer performed a medley of her greatest success remixed with worldwide hits by Beyoncé, Raffaella Carrà and Madonna.
+In January 2021, Elodie was cast on the second season of Amazon Prime Video reality competition show Celebrity Hunted Italia, which she won, coupled with fellow musician Myss Keta.